ds4dm/ecole/docs/discussion/theory.rst

    :py:meth:`~ecole.environment.EnvironmentComposer.reset`
    does not affect the control problem.
-In Ecole we nevertheless chose to preserve this initial reward, in order to obtain meaningfull cumulated episode rewards (e.g., total running time).
+In Ecole we nevertheless chose to preserve this initial reward, in order to obtain meaningfull cumulated episode rewards, such as the total running time (which must include the time spend in :py:meth:`~ecole.environment.EnvironmentComposer.reset`), or the total number of branch-and-bound nodes in a :py:class:`~ecole.environment.Branching` environment (which must include the root node).